oiianetwork/staking-docs/docs/more-options/lighthosue-import.md

 sidebar_position: 100
 ---

-# Import Keys by Lighthouse cli
+# Import Keys by Lighthouse

 You **should not** use these parameters in your startup: